Denis O'Hare: Career

 O'Hare won a Tony Award for Best Performance by a Featured Actor in a Play for his performance in Richard Greenberg's Take Me Out, where his character's lengthy monologues in which he slowly falls in love with the game of baseball were considered the main reason for his award.
 He won the 2005 Drama Desk Award for Outstanding Featured Actor in a Musical for his role as Oscar Lindquist in the Broadway revival of Sweet Charity.

 In 2003, O'Hare played a doctor in 21 Grams.
 In 2004, he played Charles J. Guiteau in the Broadway production of Stephen Sondheim's Assassins, for which he was nominated for the Best Performance by a Featured Actor in a Musical Tony Award.
 He lost to co-star Michael Cerveris who played John Wilkes Booth.
 Before appearing in those shows, he appeared on Broadway in the 1998 revival of Cabaret, in which he played Ernst Ludwig onstage and the clarinet in the show's orchestra, the Kit Kat Band.
 O'Hare was featured in the Hallmark Hall of Fame presentation of Saint Maybe.
 He has appeared as a guest star on several episodes of Law & Order and its spin-offs, Law & Order: Special Victims Unit and Law & Order: Criminal Intent.

 In 2008, he appeared as a guest star on several episodes of Brothers & Sisters.
 His feature film credits include The Anniversary Party, 21 Grams, Garden State, Derailed, Michael Clayton, A Mighty Heart, Half Nelson, Milk, Edge of Darkness, Charlie Wilson's War and Changeling.
 In 2009, O'Hare portrayed Phillip Steele (an amalgam character based on Quentin Crisp's friends Phillip Ward and Tom Steele) in a television biopic on Crisp entitled An Englishman in New York.
 The same year he played therapist Dr. David Worth in the series Bored to Death (episode 1.3).

+Lisa Peterson and O'Hare developed a 100-minute one-person play, An Iliad, based on Robert Fagles' translation of the Iliad for New York Theatre Workshop.
+It premiered in 2010 at the Seattle Repertory Theatre and was performed in the same year by Stephen Spinella at the McCarter Theatre, Princeton, New Jersey, before opening in New York in 2012 with O'Hare and Spinella alternating.
+David Wenham starred in the play in 2026 for the Sydney Theatre Company.